Western Europe 410-962 - The Winter King

 We're also active on 4chan, specifically the /gsg/ threads.
 Any poster claiming to be us is an imposter, unless they use this tripcode: !!IU+3RjeYoJI

 We're always looking for more artists, scripters, beta testers, and team members in general.
 If you'd like to join or contribute something, just message any of us across any of our platforms and we'll be more than happy to have you.

-The Winter King team is happy to announce the release of version 1.9.1 of our Crusader Kings II mod, compatible with CKII version 3.3.2.
+The Winter King team is happy to announce the release of version 1.10.2 of our Crusader Kings II mod, compatible with CKII version 3.3.2.
 This is an urgent hotfix patch for a crash-on-startup problem with some Macs that has been occurring for a while now, with a number of smaller bugfixes included as well.
 See our thread on the official Paradox forums for more information and a full changelog.
 We are happy to hear all your compliments, criticisms, bug reports and reactions.

 The Winter King team.

 Version 1.11.1 of Western Europe 410-962 - The Winter King, compatible with CKII version 3.3.2, has been released.

 Version 1.11.0 of Western Europe 410-962 - The Winter King, compatible with CKII version 3.3.2, has been released.